Grails-Plugin-Consortium/grails-cxf/README.markdown

 <a name="jax"></a>
 JAX WEB SERVICE GOTCHA'S
 -----------------
 Currently there seems to be an issue dealing with `List` response types and services exposed via 'cxfjax' and EndpointType.JAX_WS.
 Wiring will fail if you try and use `@XmlAccessorType(XmlAccessType.FIELD)`.
-You must use `@XmlAccessorType(XmlAccessType.NONE)` and specifically annotate your fields explicitly that you want exposed.
-I am currently looking into this issue, but currently there is no other resolution to this at the moment.
+You must use `@XmlAccessorType(XmlAccessType.NONE)` and annotate your fields explicitly that you want exposed.
+I am looking into this issue, but currently I know of no other way to make Lists work.

 This also means that you will have to add the properties you want exposed that would normally be auto exposed via the FIELD type such as `Long id`, `Long version`, etc.